margueriteblair/Haskell/plutus/doc/reference/glossary.rst

       2. Other user software which uses the contract application as part of a wider system.

+    Plutus Application
+      An application written using the Plutus Application Framework.

+    pab
     Plutus Application Backend (PAB)
-      The component which manages contract applications run on users' machines.
+      The component which manages Plutus Applications that run on users' machines.
       It handles:

       1. Interactions with the node